 After some initial promising trials based around radio production in 2002 and 2003, the project struggled to attract support.
 Fortunately the Salvation Army provided seed funding that allowed Youthworx to establish a home in Brunswick in 2008.
 We still operate out of that old converted factory.

-Under the guidance of founding Manager Jon Staley, and on the back of initial cross sectoral partnerships (SYN, SALVATION ARMY, NMIT Tafe, SWINBURNE UNIVERSITY), Youthworx began to to gather momentum and developed programs that could work effectively for the most marginalized young people in the community.
+Under the guidance of founding Manager Jon Staley, and on the back of initial cross sectoral partnerships (SYN, SALVATION ARMY, NMIT Tafe, SWINBURNE UNIVERSITY), Youthworx began to to gather momentum and developed programs that could work effectively for the most marginalised young people in the community.

 You can learn more about the development and evolution of Youthworx from an academic perspective at the following links: